seedcase-project/seedcase-website/design/overview.md

 copyright licenses like the MIT License for the software and the Creative Commons Attribution License for non-software content.

+Be easily installable

+-   Through Conda?
+-   As an image for Windows?
+-   Through snapcraft/flak, etc?
+-   As a dmg image for Mac?

 # Data lifecycle stages

 -   generation